 1. Konak Square and the Clock Tower

 Your first stop in Izmir should be Konak Square located in the downtown area.
 Here, you’ll find a beautiful Clock Tower, a gift from German Emperor Wilhelm II to Ottoman King Abdulhamit II and a symbol of the city.
 This is also an entryway to the old bazaar with connections to buses, a tramway system, and the urban ferries.
-Konak square is also a popular rest stop and great for people-watching.
+Konak square is also a popular rest stop and a great for people-watching.

 2. Kemeraltı Bazaar & Surrounding Markets